 - What are the symptoms of prostate cancer?

 - What is the treatment for prostate cancer?

 - What support is available?

-Prostate cancer is the most common cancer in Queensland men.
+Prostate cancer is the most common cancer in Australian men.
 There are about 3900 new cases in Queensland every year.
-One in five men in Australia are at risk of developing prostate cancer before the age of 85.
+One in six men in Australia are at risk of developing prostate cancer by the age of 85.
 The risk of prostate cancer increases with age.
-It is uncommon in men younger than 50, although the risk increases in younger men who have a strong family history of prostate cancer, breast cancer or ovarian cancer, than those without a family history.
+It is uncommon in men younger than 50, although the risk is higher for younger men with a strong family history of prostate cancer, breast cancer or ovarian cancer, than those without a family history.

 Risks factors of prostate cancer